kubedb/docs/docs/guides/mongodb/configuration/using-custom-config.md

 > To learn available configuration option of MongoDB see [Configuration File Options](https://docs.mongodb.com/manual/reference/configuration-options/).

 At first, you have to create a config file named `mongod.conf`.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
-You have to specify this volume  in `spec.configSource` section while creating MongoDB crd.
+You have to specify this volume  in `spec.configSecret` section while creating MongoDB crd.
 KubeDB will mount this volume into `/configdb-readonly/` directory of the database pod.

 In this tutorial, we will configure [net.maxIncomingConnections](https://docs.mongodb.com/manual/reference/configuration-options/#net.maxIncomingConnections) (default value: 65536) via a custom config file.
 We will use configMap as volume source.